 By 2018, the school was in need of more space, which would come in the form of four new classrooms, as well as a renovation of four existing spaces in the building.
 Construction (pictured left) wrapped up at the end of the year, and the new classrooms were dedicated on Sunday, January 6th, 2019.

-Early in 2020, Immanuel temporarily suspended its in-person operations, as the nation worked to slow the spread of the COVID-19 virus.
+Early in 2020, Immanuel temporarily suspended its in-person operations, as the nation worked to slow the spread of COVID-19.
 Churchgoers worshiped through video services or audio at home.
 The church adapted with new practices such as drive-up Holy Communion with Pastor Jud, pictured below.
 On May 24th, in-person worship resumed with four services replacing the usual two.
 Immanuel Lutheran School held its last day of in-person classes on Friday March 13th, and continued classes online through the end of the school year.
+Today, school, and church operations are back to normal for the most part.

-Immanuel will celebrate her 125th anniversary in 2021.
+Immanuel celebrates her 125th anniversary in 2021.
 The church and school look forward to proclaiming the Gospel of Jesus Christ for many years to come.

 Thank you to Carolyn Ott for her historical pieces in the church record, which were the chief resource for compiling this history.